awsdocs/amazon-fsx-windows-user-guide/doc_source/supported-fsx-clients.md

 ## Supported Clients<a name="supported-clients-fsx"></a>

-Amazon FSx supports connecting to your file system from a wide variety of compute instances and operating systems by supporting access through the Server Message Block \(SMB\) protocol, versions 2\.0 through 3\.1\.1\.
+Amazon FSx supports connecting to your file system from a wide variety of compute instances and operating systems\.
+It does this by supporting access through the Server Message Block \(SMB\) protocol, versions 2\.0 through 3\.1\.1\.

 The following AWS compute instances are supported for use with Amazon FSx:
 + Amazon Elastic Compute Cloud \(Amazon EC2\) instances